 Edificio — Buenos Aires

 The floor at the TAC entrance is covered in vivid lines arranged in geometric patterns.
 At first glance this interior is the archetypal plain white cube.
 Following the existing architectural edge and unique features of the room, Lambie applies continuous lines of alternating color and width of vinyl tape to the floor, creating a rippling “beat” as he gradually works his way into the center.
-Jim Lambie’s Zobop transforms the character and mood of the space with a rhythmic musically.
+Jim Lambie’s Zoboptransforms the character and mood of the space with a rhythmic musically.

 Photo: Oyamada Kuniya